aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your pet is planning to eat you.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Fri Jul  5 05:07:30 2024
+Last update: Sat Jul  6 05:07:56 2024

 ### Let's play! 🎮